Dodd Frank Whistleblower Protections

 The CFTC will pay awards to whistleblowers that original information about violations of the Commodity Exchange Act that leads to an enforcement action that results in more than $1 million in monetary sanctions.
 The amount of a whistleblower award ranges from 10 to 30 percent of the monetary sanctions collected.

-If you have knowledge of Securities or Commodities Fraud and would like to know how Kohn, Kohn & Colapinto can help you with your case, please contact us by completing our Consultation Request Form.
+If you have knowledge of Securities or Commodities Fraud and would like to know how Kohn, Kohn & Colapinto can help you with your case, please contact us.

 Stephen M. Kohn for The Guardian: Corporations cannot muzzle whistleblowers with secrecy agreements any longer